Robina Town Centre: History

-In 1998, the center received a commendation from the Royal Australian Institute of Architects.
+In 1998, the centre received a commendation from the Royal Australian Institute of Architects.
 Robina Library was housed on a lower level of Robina Town Centre near the lake until relocating off-site in 2000.

-In 2007, the Robina Town Centre commenced on a $300 million extension, which opened in April 2009.
-These works added a second Woolworths supermarket, a large scale 10,000 sqm Big W (which opened as the largest Big W store in Australia), a two-storey Borders Book Store, a new entertainment and leisure precinct surrounding the lake including new cinemas and restaurants, a new state of the art 900-seat Food Atrium, plus over 100 new stores and an additional 1,100 parking spaces.
+In 2007 extension works added a second Woolworths supermarket, a large scale 10,000 sqm Big W, a two-storey Borders Book Store, a new entertainment and leisure precinct surrounding the lake including new cinemas and restaurants, a new 900-seat food atrium, and new stores and parking spaces.
 The clocktower, food court and central courtyard were removed, and the surrounding alfresco promenades were roofed.
+The extension was completed and was opened in 2009.

 In 2010, Robina Town Centre completed a $90 million expansion with the addition of a Myer store (in the location of the previous Event Cinemas) plus 12 new fashion stores in a new mall linking Arbour Lane to the food markets.